matteogarzon/chess-racket/documentation/Vasirani_Loris-Garzon_Matteo-Longhi_Leonardo_PF1_Developer.md

 Let’s focus on each function:

 - obtain-ip
     - It gets the server's IP address by attempting to connect to Google's DNS (8.8.8.8).
-It the connection fails, it falls back to localhost (127.0.0.1).
+It the connection fails, it exits the program.
 - connection-management: It announces the connection, and sends the player's color (assigned by the server) to client
 - player-connection: it accepts incoming TCP connections and sets up input/output ports for a player.
 - receive-move: receives and validates moves from players and handles disconnections
 - check-move: validates chess moves using functions from logic.rkt
 - interpret-move
-    - Interprets the moves according to the input
+    - Interprets the moves according to the input, defining how the game state will have to be updated, based on a disconnection, quitting, invalid move or instead a valid move.
 - game-management
     - It manages a single game between the two players, by: validating the moves, updating the game state, handling invalid moves, and managing the game termination
 - close-connection: closes input ports, output ports, and the TCP listener